A guide to marketplace payments

 If you want to become an MoR, you need to be able to take on the responsibilities listed above for your merchants by establishing relationships with financial institutions and payment processors, and consulting with legal and financial advisors.
 There are many factors to consider, but primarily, an MoR needs to:

-Are you a Merchant of Record?
-If so, Checkout.com can take care of all your payment processing needs, leaving you to focus on the important things.
-Our platform offers everything you need to ensure smooth operations, including robust fraud detection, 3DS authentication, and support for more than 150 currencies and local payment methods.
+Checkout.com's platform offers everything businesses need to ensure smooth operations, including robust fraud detection, 3DS authentication, and support for more than 150 currencies and local payment methods.
 What’s more, our payments technology is compliant with PCI-DSS and SCA, and adapts to changing regulations automatically, so you can have peace of mind.

 And as a PSP and acquirer, we manage the full payment process end-to-end, giving you maximum control over your payment experience, while delivering high acceptance rates, and all for a competitive price.